awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 On invocation, the caller:

 - MUST supply a `branch-key-id`
-- MAY supply a list of grant tokens

 This operation MUST get the active key at `branch-key-id` using the same process as [GetActiveBranchKey](#getactivebranchkey), including successfully unwrapping the key.